2024 Virtual Masquerade!

 - Absolutely no dangerous actions in your skit (you do control your stage so we can’t stop you from swinging your props however you want but please refer to Suggestion #6.

 - No inappropriate material in the background (non PG-13 stuff in the background still makes a PG-13 skit inappropriate)

-- Special effects are allowed but will not affect judging (example; someone throwing paper cut out lightning bolts is equal to someone throwing cgi lightning bolts).
+- Special effects are allowed (go for it!) but will not affect judging (example; someone throwing paper cut out lightning bolts is equal to someone throwing cgi lightning bolts).
 We strongly encourage entrants to be creative.

 - Masquerade is only open to Canadian residents (sorry international folks!
 Prizes will only be shipped within Canada.)

 - Now that we’ve included animals – all entries with animals must state no animals were be harmed during the filming of their skits.

 If you would like to watch our masquerade from 2023 – please click here

 If you would like to watch our masquerade from 2022 – please click here